Cobalt talk returns to library

-Bennett said he will take the first fifteen minutes of his presentation to review what he went over last year.
+Bennett said he will take the first 15 minutes of his presentation to review what he went over last year.

 "It includes a description of what cobalt is and the current uses of this strategic metal," Bennett said.
 "The review will also cover where the Madison Mine is located, when it was discovered, who developed the mine and its operational history up until Missouri Cobalt Company closed in 1922."